jimmynotjim/scrollnav.com/source/guide/customizing.md

 scrollnav includes some default settings that work for most situations, but if your project requires a bit more customization, scrollnav can most likely meet those.
-To modify either, pass in a single object (include settings and options as one object) as the second argument like this:
+To modify the settings or set your own options, pass in a single object as the second argument like this:

 ```js
   scrollnav.init(content, {